MikeyBronowski/mikeybronowski.github.io/_posts/2020-12-23-how-to-excel-with-powershell-table-of-contents.md

 Did you get invalid data in your spreadsheet?
 Now you can prevent it.

 1. [How to move Excel worksheets using PowerShell + bonus?]() Moving worksheets around does not need to be difficult and you can do it without a single click of the mouse too.
-Additionally, have a look at how to change the tab’s colours.
+Additionally, have a look at how to change the tab's colours.

 1. [How to change Excel metadata using PowerShell?]() Maybe not the core details about spreadsheets, but for sure overlooked.
 The metadata contains information about the author or creation dates.
 Changing them with PowerShell might give some interesting results.